speculare-cloud/speculare-server/README.md

 $ sudo apt-get install cmake libssl-dev libpq-dev pkg-config build-essential
 ```

-- Create both Alerts.toml and Server.toml files based on Example*.toml
+- Create both Alerts.toml and Server.toml files based on *.example.toml

 > **⚠ WARNING: The TimescaleDB instance you're going to use need to be configured for logical replication, check the [docs](https://docs.speculare.cloud).**

 - (Solution A - recommended) Setup the database without doing anything
 ```
 You might just have to create the database (inside psql `CREATE DATABASE name`).
-When running the binary, it will automatically check if all available migrations have been applied.
+When running the binaries, it will automatically check if all available migrations have been applied.
 So you don't have to do anything, just launch and enjoy.
 ```

 - (Solution B) Setup the database based on diesel